hungdothanh/so101-agentic-supervisor/README.md

 # SO-101 Agentic VLA: Hierarchical VLM-Guided Failure Detection and Policy Recovery

 This project builds an agentic supervised framework for a pick-place task driven by a LangGraph supervisor that detects, via a VLM, when the arm accidentally knocks the can over mid-grasp (an out-of-distribution state the base policy was never trained to recover from) and routes to a dedicated recovery policy fine-tuned specifically for picking up a fallen can.
-See [`PLAN.md`](PLAN.md) for the full design.
 The simulation is developed with MuJuCo for the SO-101 arm, gamepad teleop, and a LeRobot `Robot`/`Teleoperator` bridge for recording pick-and-place datasets and fine-tuning SmolVLA

 ![Agentic supervisor workflow](docs/agentic_supervisor_workflow.png)